SAP/fundamental-styles/docs/pages/components/time.md

 ## Default Cozy Mode
 Default cozy mode implemented mostly to be used mobile devices.
-There should be at most 1 active column.
+There should be at most 1 active wrapper, marked with `fd-time__wrapper--active` modifier.
 In those examples it's hour or meridian.
 The rest of items should be marked as collapsed `fd-time__item--collapsed`.
+Also meridian (AM/PM) wrapper has to contain `fd-time__wrapper--meridian` modifier.

 {% capture default-time %}
 <div class="docs-time-wrapper">
     <div class="fd-time">